-Generally, candidates demonstrated proficiency in this task.
-However, a notable gap was observed in candidates' ability to justify the modifications made to their method statements based on the received feedback, indicating a need for stronger analytical reasoning.
-Furthermore, the quality of feedback provided by peers often lacked constructiveness and specificity, limiting its effectiveness in facilitating meaningful improvements.
+Generally, candidates demonstrated adequate skills in this task.
+They were able to provide and apply peer feedback to update their own documentation.
+However, many candidates did not demonstrate the ability to justify the modifications made to their method statements based on the received feedback, indicating a need for stronger analytical reasoning.